2020–21 KK Crvena zvezda season: February

 On 6 February, it was reported that 10 players were infected with COVID-19.
 Reportedly, guards Corey Walden, Quino Colom, Langston Hall, and center Landry Nnoko as well as coaching staff members Nikola Birač, Saša Kosović, and Aleksandar Lukman were infected with the virus.
 On 9 February, head coach Radonjić announced the Zvezda squad for the Radivoj Korać Cup, adding Crvena zvezda U19 players Nikola Šaranović i Milutin Vujičić to the roster.
 On 10 February, it was reported that one more player was infected with COVID-19.
 Later that day, it was announced that the infected player is center Duop Reath.
 Instead of Reath, the club added center O'Bryant to the squad for Radivoj Korać Cup.
 The Zvezda won its 7th Cup title (10th overall) following a 73–60 win over Mega Soccerbet in the final.

 On 23 February, guard Milutin Vujičić officially signed a four-year professional contract.
 On 24 February, Crvena zvezda signed professional contracts with two more teenagers from their youth system, center Filip Branković and guard Marko Mihailović.

 March

-Following a lost to Olympiacos, the club recorded its 8-in-a-row EuroLeague defeat setting the club's new records for defeats.
+Following a loss to Olympiacos, the club recorded its 8-in-a-row EuroLeague defeat setting the club's new records for defeats.